Decompilation pipeline

 setGroup("decompile",members);

-Some names of members are familiar from the excerpts of the universal action definition, e.g. base
+Some names of members also appear in the excerpts of the universal action definition, e.g. base

 , protorecovery